 Office hours: arranged via email.

 To the feminists at Grace Hopper, 2 Oct 2017

 Decentralized Design for Inclusion, 26 Aug 2017

 That time I deleted all of my apps: balancing grad school, 30 Jul 2017

 Can hackers be kind?
 15 Jul 2017

-My research interests are in social computing, technologically mediated collective action, digital labor, and more broadly, human-computer-interaction (HCI).
-My work has been published and received awards in premier venues in HCI including CHI and CSCW.
-Through building computational social systems in collaboration with existing communities, controlled experiments, and ethnographic fieldwork, my research contributes the design of alternative social configurations online.
+Niloufar Salehi is an Assistant Professor at the School of Information at UC, Berkeley.
+Her research interests are in social computing, technologically mediated collective action, digital labor, and more broadly, human-computer-interaction (HCI).
+Her work has been published and received awards in premier venues in HCI including CHI and CSCW.
+Through building computational social systems in collaboration with existing communities, controlled experiments, and ethnographic fieldwork, her research contributes the design of alternative social configurations online.

 From Twitter hashtags such as #metoo to protests by Mechanical Turk workers in the public sphere, collectives come together online to make progress on shared issues.
 My research introduces social computing systems that directly center trust and familiarity to more effectively support collective action.
 Through this work I envision alternate roles for social computing ecosystems in society that directly support efforts for social change.